 Presentations are available throughout the year.
 To request a presentation, please click here.

-Any student currently enrolled in any of the Allied Health programs at Blinn College may participate.
+Any student currently enrolled in any of the Health Sciences Programs at Blinn College may participate.
 However, due to scheduling conflicts it is often the first-semester students who participate most often.
-Announcements will be made in the Allied Health program classes during the first week of the semester with more information on the dates and times.
+Announcements will be made in the Health Sciences Program classes during the first week of the semester with more information on the dates and times.

 Any health care professional who is currently employed and certified/licensed to practice in Texas is encouraged to apply for a mentor position.
 The Mentorship Program is an opportunity for health care professionals to nurture the personal and professional development of the next generation of members of the health care team.
 Our former mentors note that they have enjoyed the contact with current students.